Nashville Sounds: Milwaukee Brewers (2005–2014)

 On June 25, 2007, Manny Parra pitched the club's second perfect game, the third nine-inning perfect game in the PCL's history, against Round Rock.
-Kremblas led the team to capture the division title for the third year in a row and finish the season with a league-best 89–55 record.
+Kremblas led the team to capture the division title for the third consecutive year and finish the season with a league-best 89–55 record.
 Ultimately, they were defeated by New Orleans in the conference series.
 The Sounds failed to win the division and qualify for the postseason during the next seven years of their Brewers affiliation despite narrow second-place finishes in 2009 and 2014.
 The 2013 team set the franchise record low win–loss record with a 57–87 campaign.

-The Sounds had planned to leave Greer Stadium in the mid 2000s for a new ballpark to be called First Tennessee Field, but the project was abandoned when a financing agreement could not be reached.
+The Sounds had planned to leave Greer Stadium in the mid-2000s for a new ballpark to be called First Tennessee Field, but the project was abandoned when a financing agreement could not be reached.
 After the 2008 season and failing to secure a new facility, Al Gordon's Amerisports Companies sold the team to MFP Baseball, a New York-based group of investors consisting of Masahiro Honzawa, Steve Posner, and Frank Ward.
 Keeping the team in Nashville was one of the PCL's top criteria for approval of the sale.
 MFP made significant renovations to Greer while it continued to explore building a new stadium.

 Prior to the 2014 season, the team, Metro Nashville, and the State of Tennessee finalized a plan to build a new downtown ballpark in time for the 2015 season.
 On August 27, 2014, the Sounds played their final game at Greer Stadium, an 8–5 loss to the Sacramento River Cats.
 The attendance at the game was a standing-room-only crowd of 11,067, the first sellout since 2010, and the largest crowd since 2007.

 The Sounds severed ties with Milwaukee after the 2014 season citing poor on-field performance from recent Brewers Triple-A teams.
 Over the 10-year affiliation, the longest in Nashville's history, the Sounds had a 732–721 record.
-Overall, the Sounds' 37-year record stood at 2,768–2,611.
+Overall, the Sounds' 37-year record stood at 2,768–2,611–2.